Georg Nigl © Katharina Grossow

 BIOGRAPHY

-Even as a child, Georg Nigl had a strong connection with music, performing on major stages as a soprano soloist of the Vienna Boys’ Choir.
+Even as a child Georg Nigl had a strong connection with music, performing on major stages as a soprano soloist of the Vienna Boys’ Choir.
 His studies with Kammersängerin Hilde Zadek served as a valuable stimulus to pursue his subsequent career as a baritone.

-Georg Nigl has gained particular renown not only as the soloist in numerous world premieres, but also as the source of inspiration for compositions and publications by artists such as Friedrich Cerha, Pascal Dusapin, Georg Friedrich Haas, Wolfgang Mitterer, Olga Neuwirth and Wolfgang Rihm.
+Georg Nigl has gained particular renown not only as a soloist in numerous world premieres, but also as the source of inspiration for compositions and publications by artists such as Friedrich Cerha, Pascal Dusapin, Georg Friedrich Haas, Wolfgang Mitterer, Olga Neuwirth and Wolfgang Rihm.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorized by the artist’s management.